 - 1. The terms of this section apply only to employees working at a health care facility. - 2.
 Meal periods are neither time worked nor time on pay status unless the University requires an employee to remain on the job at a work station.
-Whenever the University authorizes an employee to perform work during a meal period, the meal period shall be considered time worked. - 3.
-The University will make every effort to ensure that an employee can take a meal period in accordance with these sections.
-If an employee believes that they are unable to take a meal period due to urgent patient care needs, the employee shall obtain permission from their supervisor (or their supervisor's designee) in order to continue to work through their meal period, in which case the University will make every effort to ensure that the employee is offered the opportunity to take an alternate meal period during their shift.
+Whenever the University authorizes an employee to perform work during a meal period, the meal period shall be considered time worked.

+- 3. The University will make every effort to ensure that an employee can take a meal period in accordance with these sections.
+If an employee believes that they are unable to take a meal period due to urgent patient care needs, then the employee shall obtain permission from their supervisor (or their supervisor's designee) in order to continue to work through their meal period , in which case the University will make every effort to ensure that the employee is offered the opportunity to take an alternate meal period during their shift.
 If the employee's supervisor (or their supervisor's designee) is unavailable, then an employee will utilize their best judgment as to the necessity of working through their meal period and will alert their supervisor as soon as possible, but no later than the end of their shift, to determine the feasibility of an alternate meal period. - 4.
 If the University cannot offer the meal period for the employee at a later time during the shift, then the employee shall be paid for all time worked, and the University shall provide one (1) hour of additional pay (referred to herein as a "Missed Meal Period Penalty") at the employee's base rate of pay for the missed meal period.
 No more than one (1) hour of base rate of pay will be provided for missed meal periods on each shift, regardless of the number of meal periods missed. - 5.
 Missed Meal Period Penalties do not qualify as hours worked for the calculation of overtime and are not included in the calculation for retirement benefits.
 The Missed Meal Period Penalty shall be deemed to satisfy the applicable requirements of SB 1334/California Labor Code section 512.1(d). - 6.
-If the employee fails to either obtain their supervisor's permission prior to failing to have a meal period, or fails to exercise best judgment in determining to work through a meal period where the supervisor or designee is unavailable, the University shall have no obligation to pay a Missed Meal Period Penalty but the employee shall be paid for all ttime worked.
+If the employee fails to obtain their supervisor's permission prior to failing to have a meal period, the University shall have no obligation to pay a Missed Meal Period Penalty, but the employee shall be paid for all time worked.